openmindculture/bookstack-reading-list-app/README.md

 1. **Completeness**: Generate full code, no placeholders.
 If unable, explain in comments.
 2. **Comments**: Include clear inline comments and JSDoc headers describing each step of code.
 3. **Error Checking**: Implement error checking and type validation.
 4. **Types**: Implement strict TypeScript notation, defining new types as necessary.
-Additionally:
+5. Adhere to best practices and coding standards.
+6. In Astro, prefer native HTML elements like <head> over overengineered custom elements like <Head> unless they are necessary.
+7. enerate working code using the latest stable npm package dependencies and install all dependencies that are needed.
+8. Don't generate faulty code that you are able to fix, generate error-free code in the first place!
+9. In TypeScript:
 - Do not use the 'any' type.
 - Do not use the non-null assertion operator (`!`).
 - Do not cast to unknown (e.g. `as unknown as T`).

 It is critically important that you adhere to the above rules.